 Atwater Bicycle Accident Lawyer

 Cycling has become a way of life for many Californians.
 The city of Atwater, CA, is usually a safe place for riding a bicycle.
-The city is home to many cycling hubs to connect students and residents to UC Merced and Lake Yosemite.
+The city has many cycling hubs connecting students and residents to UC Merced and Lake Yosemite.
 Even so, cycling can be dangerous, and bicycle accidents may occur.
-When they are caused by the negligent actions of another driver or entity, an experienced Atwater bicycle accident lawyer can help recover fair compensation on an injured cyclist’s behalf.What Are the Common Causes of Bicycle Accidents?
+When caused by the negligent actions of another driver or entity, an experienced Atwater bicycle accident lawyer can help recover fair compensation on an injured cyclist’s behalf.

 - Driving Under the Influence: Alcohol and drugs can impair a driver's ability to operate a vehicle safely.
 Since intoxicated motorists are unpredictable, they may be dangerous to others, including bicycle riders.

 - Passing: Some drivers may not exercise due care while overtaking cyclists.
 They may not leave enough space, go too fast, or attempt to pass when there is oncoming traffic.

 - Poor Visibility: Drivers may be more likely to crash into a cyclist when traveling in areas with poor visibility.
 Some areas may have obstructed intersections or insufficient lighting.

 - Speeding: Driving above the posted speed limit or too fast for road conditions is dangerous.
 This can affect a driver's ability to stop quickly, particularly for cyclists.

 Atwater Bicycle Accident Injuries